Search within:

 In addition to the program fee, students should plan for 3 credit hours of tuition*, administrative fee, and out-of-pocket costs.
 Below is the student budget worksheet for this program, which outlines these costs.

-Student Budget Worksheet - Summer 2023
+Undergraduate Student Budget Worksheet - Spring/Summer 2025

 Items that are not related to the program (ie. additional entertainment, souvenirs, extra travel, contingency funds) are not included in the cost estimates provided and should be budgeted for separately.